DFE-Digital/register-early-career-teachers-public/documentation/service-rules/school-admins.md

 If we can’t find a matching TRN that exists, we tell the user the ECT’s teacher record cannot be found.

-If we can’t find the ECT’s record in the Teaching Record System API, but the TRN does exist, we ask for that ECT’s national insurance number instead.
+If we can find a record in the teaching record system (TRS) matching the ECT's TRN but not the provided date of birth, we ask for the ECT's national insurance number instead.

 We do this because potentially the date of birth stored on the teacher’s record in the TRS is incorrect, or the one the school holds might be.
 It makes it more likely for the user to find the ECT’s teacher record and confirm they know them.

 If we still cannot confirm the user knows both the TRN and either national insurance number or date of birth, we tell them the record cannot be found.

-Neither date of birth or national insurance number should be stored longer-term.
+Neither date of birth or national insurance number should be stored longer-term in the Register ECTs service.
 It is just used for the initial finding and checking of an ECT’s record in the TRS.
 You can read more [about our reasoning for this here](https://teacher-cpd.design-history.education.gov.uk/ecf-v2/no-longer-storing-date-of-birth/).

 ### Checking the ECT is eligible to be registered for training

-When an ECT is registered for training, we should check if their record already exists in CPD.
+When an ECT is being registered for training, we should check if their record already exists in the Register ECTs service.

-If the ECT being registered already exists as a mentor, we should not let them progress with registration.
+If the ECT already exists as a registered mentor, we should not let them progress with registration.
 This is because a mentor undergoing ECT training is highly unlikely and it’s probably a mistake.

 If the ECT being registered already exists as an ‘in progress’ or ‘completed’ ECT at their school, we should not let them progress with registration.
 This is because the ECT record already exists and we do not want duplicates.
 If the ECT has ‘left’ their school, we should still let them progress with registration, as the ECT may have returned.